Joao-gui/Joao-gui/README.md

 ### Hello, João Guilherme here 👋
 Electrical Engineer and passionate about technology.
 I am currently a Project Coordinator at a Telecom company and have worked as a JAVA programmer.

-Postgraduate in Project Management and Electrical Engineering and Energy Systems, and studying postgraduate studies in Internet of Things where I found myself.
+Postgraduate in Project Management and Electrical Engineering and Energy Systems, studying postgraduate studies in Internet of Things where I found myself.

 - 💻 Passionate about technology
 - 🕹️ Video Game as a hobby